PrefectHQ/prefect/docs/concepts/work-pools.md

 Workers are lightweight polling services that retrieve scheduled runs from a work pool and execute them.

-Workers are similar to agents, but offer better control over infrastructure configuration and the ability to route work to specific types of execution environments.
+Workers are similar to agents, but offer greater control over infrastructure configuration and the ability to route work to specific types of execution environments.

 Workers each have a type corresponding to the execution environment to which they will submit flow runs.
 Workers are only able to join work pools that match their type.
-As a result, when deployments are assigned to a work pool, you know in which execution environment scheduled flow runs for that deployment will be scheduled.
+As a result, when deployments are assigned to a work pool, you know in which execution environment scheduled flow runs for that deployment will run.

 ### Worker Options
 Workers poll for work from one or more queues within a work pool.
 If the worker references a work queue that doesn't exist, it will be created automatically.
-The worker CLI is able to infer the worker type from the work pool, but you can also specify the worker type explicitly.
+The worker CLI is able to infer the worker type from the work pool.
+Alternatively, you can also specify the worker type explicitly.
 If you supply the worker type to the worker CLI, a work pool will be created automatically if it doesn't exist (using default job settings).

 Configuration parameters you can specify when starting a worker include: